yulun-rayn/TabularPrediction/README.md

 # TabularPrediction
-A repository hosting popular tabular prediction baselines.
+A repository hosting popular tabular prediction methods.
+Tuning is automatically performed for each method.

 ## Installation